Back to blog

 BillyBox: Automated extraction from email

 BillyBox takes a different approach: instead of giving you an extraction tool, it handles the entire pipeline.
-Connect your email, and BillyBox fetches invoices, extracts vendor names, amounts, currencies, and dates — then lets you classify and export.
+Connect your Gmail, Outlook, Zoho, or any IMAP email, and BillyBox fetches invoices, uses AI to filter out non-invoices, extracts data from both digital and scanned PDFs (via AI vision OCR), downloads invoices from billing portals linked in emails, and generates PDF receipts from email content when no attachment exists.
+You can also manually upload PDFs, XML files, or photos.
 No configuration per vendor.
 No API integration.

 Best for: freelancers and small businesses who want results, not a tool to configure.